ymzuiku/gormeasy/README.md

 - 🔄 Rollback support (single, all, or to specific migration)
 - 🗄️ Database creation and deletion
 - 🤖 GORM model generation from database schema
-- ✅ Migration testing utilities
+- ✅ Migration regression testing utilities

 ## Development Workflow